anishdsk/SET/README.md

 # SET
-Created in an attempt to learn and better understand Ruby fundamentals.
+Created in an attempt to learn and understand Ruby fundamentals.

 STEPS to run this game: